chrisl8/ArloBot/README.md

 Once your robot is built, you can use this package.

 ## Requirements ##
-Arlobot operates on ROS Melodic which requires Ubuntu *18.04 LTS*.
+Arlobot operates on ROS Noetic which requires Ubuntu *20.04 LTS*.

 If you put a fresh copy of Ubuntu 18.04 LTS on your robot's laptop then you can use the quick install script below.